Total Credits: 1.25 including 1.25 AOA Category 1-A Credit(s)

 Why Use Them and How Do They Work?

-The Missouri Association of Osteopathic Physicians and Surgeons is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians and designates this program for a maximum of 1.5 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation in this activity.
+The Missouri Association of Osteopathic Physicians and Surgeons (MAOPS) is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
+MAOPS designates this program for a maximum of 1.25 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation.

 Dr. Stanislaus is currently the Chief Medical Director- Adult Services in the Missouri Department of Mental Health.
 In this role, she plays a key role in the implementation of a statewide program through the State Targeted Response (STR) grant aimed at prevention and treatment of Opioid Use Disorders.
 She has worked closely with other experts in Missouri in developing the treatment guidelines for Opioid Use Disorders.
 She is part of the Opioid Crisis Management Team, which provides trainings to substance use treatment professionals across the state, consults with independent agencies in implementing empirically proven treatment for Opioid Use Disorders, identifies gaps in care and implements effective strategies to bridge the gap.
 Dr. Stanislaus is board certified by the American Board of Psychiatry and Neurology in Psychiatry and Forensic Psychiatry.